 Some interactions during residency training may provide opportunities for such strong LORs.
 Engaging in a research project or working in a continuity outpatient clinic with cardiology faculty offers the chance for the faculty to interact and know the resident over an extended period of time, during which the resident’s background, talents, and career plans become more clearly evident.

-Have a question for Duke Cardiology Fellowship Program Training Director, Dr. Andrew Wang, that would be of general interest to any applicant?
-Please send an email with your question to Dr. Wang: email@example.com and copy the Program Coordinator, Arlene Martin: firstname.lastname@example.org
+Have a question for Duke Cardiology Fellowship Program Training Director, Dr. Anna Lisa Crowley, that would be of general interest to any applicant?
+Please send an email with your question to Dr. Crowley: email@example.com and copy the Program Coordinator, Arlene Martin: firstname.lastname@example.org

 For administrative questions, please contact program coordinator at email@example.com